-It’s been 17 years since those planes crashed into the Twin Towers, but the scars have not fully healed.
+It’s been 19 years since those planes crashed into the Twin Towers, but the scars have not fully healed.
 For Whitney, he says, “The feelings that arise are about the anger and hatred that this event seemed to create for people.
-I am afraid that 9/11 will repeat itself unless governments speak openly with other governments, with sincerity and mutual respect.”
+I’m afraid that 9/11 will repeat itself unless people are given a voice in their governments and speak openly, with sincerity and mutual respect.”

 Every September, on the 11th, two four-mile-high searchlights are beamed into the sky to replicate the Twin Towers.
 This “Tribute in Light” has become an important symbol that honors the victims of the attack and “celebrates the unbreakable spirit of New York,” as stated on the 9/11 Memorial & Museum website.